oracle/docker-images/OracleGraphServer/README.md

     ORA-12514: TNS:listener does not currently know of service requested in connect descriptor

-You can stop the container (or quit with Ctl+C) and restart it.
+You can stop and restart the container.

     $ docker stop database
     $ docker start database